 St. Joseph, patron saint of fathers, please pray for us!

-Remember: Our meeting night is on the 2nd Tuesday of the month at St. Sebastian’s.
+Remember: Our meeting night is on the 2nd Tuesday of the month at St. Lucy’s.
 See you all there!

 Latest video from St. Francis Seminary – Come to me